-At the end of Exodus 17 we see Israel defeat the Amalekites in battle.
-Leading up to this Moses sees first hand some of the biggest problems with leading.
-It feels like they just left Egypt and there’s already groaning about their situation and about Moses as a leader.
+At the end of Exodus 17, we see Israel defeat the Amalekites in battle.
+Leading up to this Moses sees firsthand some of the biggest problems with being in charge.
+It feels like they just left Egypt and there’s already groaning about their situation and about Moses.
 They find themselves in a great battle at Rephidim.

 Moses goes to a hilltop and stretches his hands up while Joshua leads the troops in battle.
 As long as his hands are up the Israelites are winning.
 When his arms get tired and start to drop, the Israelites begin to lose.
 Aaron and Hur see this happening so they go to Moses and help lift his arms up.
 This is the support that Moses needs and honestly, the kind of support that every leader and pastor needs.

 After the battle, Moses meets with his father-in-law who gives him some advice.

 “What you are doing is not good.
 You and these people who come to you will only wear yourselves out.
 The work is too heavy for you; you cannot handle it alone… select capable men from all the people—men who fear God, trustworthy men who hate dishonest gain—and appoint them as officials over thousands, hundreds, fifties and tens… That will make your load lighter, because they will share it with you.
 If you do this and God so commands, you will be able to stand the strain, and all these people will go home satisfied.” – Exodus 18 NIV